nextgis/docs_ngqgis/source/qtiles.rst

 Raster tilesets like this are used for example in `mobile GIS <https://docs.nextgis.com/docs_ngmobile/source/intro.html>`_ for field work without Internet connection.
 Packages can be used in NextGIS Mobile, GeoPaparazzi, simple Leaflet-based viewer or MBTiles.

-After installation you'll find the plugin in the Plugins toolbar.
+After installation you'll find the plugin in the Plugins toolbar: |button_qtiles|.

 To create a tileset open the QGIS project you want to create tiles from.

-Activate the plugin |button_qtiles|.
+Activate the plugin.

 .. |button_qtiles| image:: _static/button_qtiles.png
+   :width: 8mm

 .. figure:: _static/qtiles_dialog_en.png
    :name: qtiles_dialog_pic